DSAISummerCamp/dscamp_public/Project Object Recognition/README.md

 2022 Camp:

-The training data is collected by student using data_prep.ipynb
+The training data is collected by student using data_prep.ipynb.
+Examples are given in rps.zip.

+The testing data is provided in rps_test.zip under this folder.

 2021 Camp: